LOST BIRDS AVIATION MUSEUM - DISCOVER AVIATION ARCHAEOLOGY

 The sudden crash of Flight 3 against an icy Nevada mountain was so devastating that it destroyed most of the aircraft and its contents but left enough clues behind that would later baffle FBI and aviation investigators.
 The central puzzle: Why, with the radio beam apparently functioning, skilled pilots at the controls, and perfect flying weather, was the plane flying 6.7 miles off its proper course?
 Further complicating the dark mystery of the cause of the crash, the FBI investigated the possibility of sabotage.

 At this time of the year, the peaks of Mount Potosi are covered with snow, inaccessible and impossible to film.
-Under the season’s snowy canvas, wreckage from Flight 3 litters the mountainside, both engines and landing gear still rest among the rocks.
-Lost Birds is the only aviation archeological organization that has recorded the crash site since official investigations ended more then 68 years ago.
+Under the season’s snowy canvas, wreckage from Flight 3 litters the mountainside, both engines and landing gear still rest among the rocks today.